18-649 Project 4

 Time-Triggered Design Using Statecharts

-course webpage for due
+for due dates

-Please submit all project-related correspondence to
+Please submit all project-related correspondence to --

 This semester, your group will specify, design, and build an

 elevator.
 You will learn of and deal with many of the details of

 In project 3, your project matured from concept to specification

 time-triggered behavioral requirements for those controllers.

-Then, you will express each

-using a state chart.
+Then, you will express each controller using a state chart.

 You will transform your requirements specification from an

-longer are there discrete events that
+detailed design document.
+No longer are there discrete events that

 (we use cycle here as some unit of time determined by processing

 internal variables, and decides whether it should transition to a

-detailed design using UML state charts as described
+detailed design using UML state charts as described in the

 PLEASE KNOW THAT CODE AND DESIGN ARE DIFFERENT THINGS.

-Code should be well designed, but there should be no actual code in
+Code should be well designed, but there should be no actual code

-and not a design---which means you will
+will be graded as code and not a design---which means you will

 should use it as little as possible.
 This applies to requirements

 as well as statechart actions and trigger conditions.